nus-cs2103-AY2223S1/tp/docs/team/leecaregene.md

 * **Contributions to the DG**:
     * Updated the acknowledgements section.
     * Updated the storage component section.
-    * Added implementation details of the import command.
+    * Added implementation details of the following: import command, lock feature
     * Updated user stories
     * Updated use cases
     * Updated glossary